Understanding Docker Containers Before You Install

 db_data:

-Start the entire stack with one command:
+Start the entire stack with one command.

-docker-compose up -d
+docker compose up -d

 # View logs from all services

-docker-compose logs -f
+docker compose logs -f

-# Stop everything
+# Stop all services

-# Stop and remove volumes (fresh start)
+# Stop and remove volumes for a clean start

-docker-compose down -v
+docker compose down -v

 # Create a named volume